mkerr64/9bitDev/9BitTestRepo/README.md

 - Go to the folder where your project is stored and SHIFT + right-click and select "open a new command window here"
 - run grails
 - then run-app

+SIGN IN TO THE APP
+To sign into the application, use:

+username: user
+password: password

+USING THE APP

+There are four buttons on the left side: dashboard brings the user to the home page of the app that displays transactions and the graphs of user's spending.
+Add transactions takes the user to a page where they can add a new transaction.
+Settings takes the user to the settings page which displays the achievements the user has earned.
+The logout button logs the user out of the application.

 Dependencies: merged pull requests from group member GitHub repositories